rburkman777/Burkman-Data-Science-Portfolio/README.md

 Welcome!
 This repository contains several projects that I have been working on that exhibit my skills in Python, Streamlit, and the broader world of coding.
 I invite you to explore the descriptions of my projects as well as to directly interact with them.

 #### Table of Contents
-Machine Learning Streamlit App \n
+Machine Learning Streamlit App

-Data Cleaning Jupyter Notebook \n
+Data Cleaning Jupyter Notebook

-Elections Analysis Streamlit App \n
+Elections Analysis Streamlit App

 ________________________________________________________________________________________________________________________________________________